chuckrector/mappo/README.md

 - rename readString to readStringFixed and readStringVar to readStringZero
 - new readString that simply parses until whitespace?
 - declarative file format loaders, rather than all this imperative stuff
+- json pretty printer that abbreviates long lists with ellipses